outhash

 1966 Phillies Rebuild: The Wheeze Kids, Opposite of the Process

-In 1966, the Phillies were two years removed from their 1964 season that ended with such disappointment, but they still had a solid core from that team: Richie Allen, Johnny Callison, Bobby Wine, Tony Taylor, Cookie Rojas, Tony Gonzalez, and strong starting pitching led by Jim Bunning and Chris Short.
+But in '66 they still had a solid core from that team: Richie Allen, Johnny Callison, Bobby Wine, Tony Taylor, Cookie Rojas, Tony Gonzalez, and strong starting pitching led by Jim Bunning and Chris Short.

-Apparently, the Phillies general manager John Quinn and manager Ray Mauch thought that the team was just a few pieces short of another run for the pennant.
+After coming in sixth in 1965, the Phillies general manager John Quinn and manager Ray Mauch thought that the team was just a few pieces short of another run for the pennant.
 They didn't want to trade any of their starters, so for the 1966 season, the Phillies did something unusual: through waiver pickups, player purchases, and trades of younger players, they added several accomplished but past-their-prime veterans.
-These were mostly players like Terry Fox who were near the end of their careers.
-It was a rebuild of sorts--in reverse -- the opposite of the infamous "Process" rebuild that the Sixers and Sam Hinkie tried a few years back.
-As it turns out, neither approach was successful, although it's easy to see why Quinn and Mauch thought it was worth the risk.
+These were mostly players like Terry Fox who were near the ends of their careers.

 * Hochman later christened the 1983 Phillies with the same nickname, and the 1983 Phillies were indeed older than the 1966 team.
 Many players from that team, including former Reds Pete Rose, Joe Morgan, and Tony Perez, were in their late 30 or early 40s.
 The nickname stuck with the 1983 Phillies, who made it to the World Series, only to lose to the Orioles in five games.
 By 1983 no on remembered the nickname for the 1966 team, but the 1966 Phillies were the original Wheeze Kids.

-Daily News columnist Stan Hochman referred to the 1966 Phillies and their over-the-hill additions as the Wheeze Kids, a clever take-off on the nickname of the 1950 team, the Whiz Kids, who reached the World Series.*
+Daily News columnist Stan Hochman referred to the 1966 Phillies and their over-the-hill additions as the Wheeze Kids, a clever take on the nickname of the 1950 team, the Whiz Kids, who reached the World Series.*

 The first sign of the veteran makeover came on October 27, 1965, when the Phils traded three players in their 20s to St. Louis Cardinals for Dick Groat, Bob Uecker, and Bill White, all in their 30s.